 Whether a child has just joined the school or been here since reception, we always expect that a child’s prior learning and experiences are taken into account.
 This is further explored through retrieval practice as part of the schools pedagogy.

 If any barriers to learning exist such as SEN, EAL, attendance or deprivation (as identified through PP), all staff are made aware and strategies and support is put in place to support learning.

 We take time to find out about children’s attitude to their learning.
-We encourage the children to learn the ‘Bligh way’ by focusing on the power of yet and growth mind-set (the work of Carol Dweck) and learning by doing.
+We encourage the children to learn the ‘Bligh way’ by focusing on metacognition (The Gradual Release of Responsibility) when and where appropriate.